Kaixhin/SARCOS/README.md

 SARCOS
 ======

-Machine learning methods applied to the [SARCOS dataset](http://www.gaussianprocess.org/gpml/data/).
+Machine learning methods applied to the [SARCOS dataset](http://www.gaussianprocess.org/gpml/data/), treated as a multivariate regression problem.

+**Note: As discovered by [@rajshah4](https://github.com/rajshah4), there is a large amount of leakage between the training and test sets.
+This code and results are currently left as-is for reference, but should not be considered representative of results with a proper training/test split.**

 | Method                           | MSE      | # Params    | # Avg.
 Path Params |
 | -------------------------------- | -------- |-------------|--------------------|